Wisdom Teeth Removal

 Wisdom teeth removal is considered a category of oral surgery but wisdom teeth can be removed by your dentist or an oral surgeon.
 This procedure usually requires a general anesthetic, especially if you are having more than one wisdom tooth pulled at the same time.

-At Barrhaven Dental Studio, we provide wisdom teeth removal in Nepean, ON with a variety of dental sedation options to ensure you have a pain-free procedure.
-We accept most major insurance providers and accept Medicaid for this procedure.
+At Barrhaven Dental Studio, we provide wisdom teeth removal in Barrhaven, ON with a variety of dental sedation options to ensure you have a pain-free procedure.
+We accept most major insurance providers for this procedure.
 Call our office or schedule a consultation online today, using the link below.

-How do I know if my wisdom teeth need removed?
+How do I know if my wisdom teeth need to be removed?

 While every patient is different, there are some common signs that indicate the need to have your wisdom teeth removed.
 These signs include: